Codeception/Codeception/docs/12-ParallelExecution.md

 #### Step 3: Merge Results

-We should not rely on console output when running our tests.
-In case of `parallelExec` task, some text can be missed.
-We recommend to save results as JUnit XML, which can be merged and plugged into Continuous Integration server.
+In case of `parallelExec` task we recommend to save results as JUnit XML, which can be merged and plugged into Continuous Integration server.

 ```php
 <?php